CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-4-integrating-defender-for-devops-with-ghas.md

-# Exercise 4: Integrating Defender for DevOps with GitHub Advanced Security
+# Exercise 04: Integrating Defender for DevOps with GitHub Advanced Security

 ### Estimated Duration: 120 minutes

+Integrating Microsoft Defender for DevOps with GitHub Advanced Security enhances the security of the software development lifecycle for teams using GitHub.
+In this scenario, as developers push code changes, GitHub Advanced Security provides real-time vulnerability analysis, helping to identify potential issues before they reach production.
+Meanwhile, Defender for DevOps offers visibility into the security posture of the code, enabling automatic scanning for vulnerabilities and secrets detection.

+This integration allows for immediate remediation if sensitive information, like secret keys, is accidentally committed to the repository, creating a continuous feedback loop that embeds security into the development process.
+Additionally, it facilitates compliance by providing detailed security reports and tracking remediation efforts, ensuring adherence to industry standards.
+Overall, the combined capabilities of Defender for DevOps and GitHub Advanced Security streamline development while effectively managing security risks, fostering collaboration between development and security teams.

-## Objectives
+## Lab Objectives

-In this exercise, you will learn how to configure GitHub Connector in Defender for DevOps.
+You will be able to complete the following tasks:

+- Task 1: Connecting your GitHub organization
+- Task 2: Configure the Microsoft Security DevOps GitHub action

-### Exercise 1: Connecting your GitHub organization
+## Task 1: Connecting your GitHub organization

 1. Navigate and login to the GitHub using the following URL on the **Labvm**, by fetching the details from **Environment Details (1)** page on the right tab, click on **Licenses (2)** tab and copy the **GitHub credentials (3)**.